How to choose the right Performance Testing tool?

 • The performance testing tool must have the feature to group the related requests under a transaction.

-• A transaction can be a user action or business step which includes the number of requests belongs to the particular action/step.
+• A transaction can be a user action or business step which includes the number of requests belonging to the particular action/step.

 • Remember the transaction rate i.e. TPS and request rate i.e. RPS both are different unless the transactions have only one request.